larpig/MLCodeSnippets/README.md

 ### What machine learn problems are solved here?

-To each type of task, some specifics problems are solved.
+To each type of task, some specific problems are solved.